Whether you study Korean to watch K-drama and K-pop or want to get a career in Korean, you may be unaware of the diverse K-varieties.

 Key Features of Hwanghae Dialect

-• Some consonants and vowels vary slightly from standard Korean.
+- Some consonants and vowels differ slightly from those of standard Korean.
 Vowels like “ㅏ” and “ㅓ” can sound more open.

-• Many words differ from others, creating difficulties in contact between speakers from different regions.
+- Many words differ from one another, creating difficulties in communication between speakers from different regions.
 It uses unique words influenced by regional history and culture.

 Example: Standard: “-지 않아요” (-ji anhayo) → Hwanghae: “-지 않소” (-ji anso)